 In treating a birth injury, time is of the essence, and the sooner a child receives treatment and therapy, the better their chances of being able to comfortably adapt to the world around them.
 Each birth injury is unique, and the recommended treatments and therapies will depend on the type of injury sustained as well as the severity.
 A team of knowledgeable physicians like neonatologists and therapists can provide you with advice on which treatments may be best for your child and build a personalized care plan.

-What Are Treatment & Therapy Options for Birth Injuries?
+What Treatments Are Available for Birth Injuries?

 Standard treatment options used for birth injuries include:

-- Medications: Children with cerebral palsy can significantly benefit from medication (Baclofen) that reduces spasms and seizures.
+Medications: Children with cerebral palsy can significantly benefit from medication (Baclofen) that reduces spasms and seizures.
 Additionally, muscle relaxers (Dexmedetomidine) can make a child with a spinal cord injury more comfortable and relaxed during physical therapy.
 In children with mild to moderate spastic cerebral palsy, Botox can reduce muscle tightness.

-- Occupational Therapy: Children with shoulder dystocia, Erb's palsy, sensory processing disorders, and traumatic injuries to the brain and spinal cord can practice their fine motor skills and be better able to perform daily activities with the help of occupational therapy.
+Occupational Therapy: Children with shoulder dystocia, Erb's palsy, sensory processing disorders, and traumatic injuries to the brain and spinal cord can practice their fine motor skills and be better able to perform daily activities with the help of occupational therapy.
 An occupational therapist can teach your child to perform basic tasks such as brushing their teeth and establishing daily routines that promote independence.

-- Physical Therapy: Children with Erb's palsy can build muscle strength and increase their range of motion with physical therapy.
+Physical Therapy: Children with Erb's palsy can build muscle strength and increase their range of motion with physical therapy.
 Physical therapy can also help improve mobility and minimize pain for children with cerebral palsy and other physical issues caused by a birth injury.

-- Speech-Language Therapy: Children with cerebral palsy and other feeding and communication issues resulting from birth injuries may benefit from working with a speech-language pathologist.
+Speech-Language Therapy: Children with cerebral palsy and other feeding and communication issues resulting from birth injuries may benefit from working with a speech-language pathologist.
 A speech therapist can help your child express their emotions, improve their communication skills and feeding, and strengthen the muscles involved in speech and oral motor skills.
 Augmentative/alternative communication devices can also help children develop their ability to share their thoughts with other people.

-- Surgery: Children suffering from severe nerve damage or fractures may require surgical intervention.
+Surgery: Children suffering from severe nerve damage or fractures may require surgical intervention.
 A doctor may recommend surgery to reverse the effects of spinal cord injuries caused by negligent care during labor and delivery.
 Hip muscle release surgery can alleviate pain and prevent dislocation in children with cerebral palsy who develop hip subluxation.
 A surgeon may also recommend a Selective Dorsal Rhizotomy (SDR) for children who are affected by spasticity.

 When you think of healthcare professionals that could be held liable in a birth injury malpractice lawsuit, you might automatically think of doctors and nurses.
 In addition to doctors, defendants in a medical negligence lawsuit can be any healthcare provider or medical facility that causes harm or injury to a patient.
 Our skilled birth injury lawyers in Georgia can investigate the facts of your case and determine who may be responsible for your child's birth injury.

-Medical Negligence Prevalence Leads to Birth Injuries
+What Types of Medical Negligence Lead to Birth Injuries?

 Unfortunately, birth injuries are quite common in Georgia.
 In fact, according to the Centers for Disease Control and Prevention (CDC), approximately 378,000 babies are born in Georgia each year, and 2,646 of those babies suffer from birth injuries.
 It is evident from birth injury statistics that these situations happen far too often and cause children and their families a great deal of pain and suffering.